uphold/enterprise-widget-sdk/README.md

 nvm use
 ```

-_Note: If you don't use NVM, please make sure you have a compatible Node version installed in your machine._
+_Note: If you don't use NVM, please ensure you have a compatible Node version installed on your machine._

 #### 3. Install dependencies